-Topology Preserving Schemes.
 To facilitate independent routing protocols, our work focusses on developing quasi-static channel assignment strategies that preserve the original network topology.
 Prior works on topology preserving channel assignment strategies are as follows.
-Adya et al. [12] propose a strategy wherein they assume a hard-coded assignment of channels to interfaces, and then determine which channel/interface to use for communication via a measurement-based approach.
+Adya et al. [1] propose a strategy wherein they assume a hard-coded assignment of channels to interfaces, and then determine which channel/interface to use for communication via a measurement-based approach.
 They do not discuss how the channels are assigned to interfaces.
-In [9], Raniwala et al. propose a centralized load-aware channel assignment algorithm; however, they require that source-destination pairs with associated traffic demands and routing paths be known a priori.
-In [29], Das et al. present a couple of optimization models for the static channel assignment problem in a multi-radio mesh network.
+In [31], Raniwala et al. propose a centralized load-aware channel assignment algorithm; however, they require that source-destination pairs with associated traffic demands and routing paths be known a priori.
+In [8], Das et al. present a couple of optimization models for the static channel assignment problem in a multi-radio mesh network.
 However, they do not present any practical (polynomial time) algorithm.
-In [30], the authors propose a linear optimization model channel allocation and interface assignment model.
-Their model differs from ours in the sense that they assign channels to interfaces, and then, assign interfaces to neighbors so that neighbors having interfaces with common channels can communicate.
-In contrast, in our model, we assign channels to links directly.
-In addition, [29] assumes binary interference and a uniform traffic model.

-In [31], a purely measurement-based approach is taken for channel assignment to radios (instead of links).
+In [30], a purely measurement-based approach is taken for channel assignment to radios (instead of links).
 Here, one radio at each node is tuned to a common channel to preserve the original topology; however, this can be wasteful when only a few interfaces are available.
 Moreover, assignment of channels to radios still leaves the problem of which channel to use for a transmission/link.
-In [32], the authors propose a simple greedy algorithm for channel assignment in multi-radio networks.
-They assume a binary interference model and do not show any performance bounds.

-In the most closely related work to ours, Marina and Das in [11] address the channel assignment to communication links in a network with multiple radios per node.
+In the most closely related work to ours, Marina and Das in [26] address the channel assignment to communication links in a network with multiple radios per node.
 They propose a centralized heuristic for minimizing the network interference.
 We compare the performance of our proposed algorithm with this heuristic, and show a significant improvement.

 Other Related Works.
-In other related works, [33] proposes a hybrid channel assignment strategy: some interfaces on a node have a fixed assignment, and the rest can switch channels as needed.
+In other related works, [20] proposes a hybrid channel assignment strategy: some interfaces on a node have a fixed assignment, and the rest can switch channels as needed.
 To put things in perspective, our work presents algorithms for making these fixed assignments.
-Authors in [19, 20, 34-36] address joint channel assignment, routing, and scheduling problems.
-These papers makes an assumption of synchronized time-slotted channel model as scheduling is integrated in their methods.
+Authors in [23, 27] address joint channel assignment, routing and scheduling problems.
+Both these papers makes an assumption of synchronized time-slotted channel model as scheduling is integrated in their methods.
 This makes these approaches somewhat impractical with commodity radios.
-In addition, [19]'s approach requires enumeration of all maximal sets of non-interfering links (independent sets), and [34] considers networks with bounded "interference degrees."
-In remaining related works, [3] derives upper bounds on capacity of wireless multihop networks with multiple channels, and [27] investigate granularity of channel assignment decisions by assigning channels at the level of components (links, paths, or general graph component) in single radio networks.
+Finally, [19] derives upper bounds on capacity of wireless multihop networks with multiple channels.